How long does our dry weather last?

 Mother Nature’s pampering in CNY continues

-High pressure overhead midweek looks to stay in control of our weather with plenty of sunshine expected through at least the end of the week, and possibly somewhat into the weekend too!
+High pressure looks to stay in control of our weather with plenty of sunshine expected through at least the end of the week, and possibly somewhat into the weekend too!

 This is great news for any outdoor activities/chores you’d like to get done the rest of this week probably into Saturday too.
 This would include anyone’s walk/tailgating for the Syracuse Army game on Saturday morning at the JMA Wireless Dome for the noon kickoff!